-In 2008, women accounted for 18 percent of parliamentarians worldwide, and only 13 countries had a female head of government.
-Many suggest that in both rich and poor countries, women’s access to public office is at least partially restricted by voter bias in favor of male politicians.
+In 2008, women accounted for 18 percent of parliamentarians worldwide, and only thirteen countries had a female head of government.
+Many suggest that in both high income and low- and middle-income countries, women’s access to public office is at least partially restricted by voter bias in favor of male politicians.
 Researchers studied the impact a quota system which randomly assigned villages in India to reserve village council positions for women.
 They found that quotas improved voters’ perceptions of the effectiveness of women as leaders and subsequently improved women’s electoral chances.

-In 2008, women accounted for 18 percent of parliament members worldwide, and only 13 countries had a female head of government.
-These gender disparities do not reflect legal restrictions in most cases - women can vote, support candidates, and run for office in almost every country.
-Rather, many suggest that in both rich and poor countries, women' s access to public office is at least partially restricted by voter bias in favor of male politicians.
-Women' s reservation policies (guaranteeing a certain number of seats for female candidates) are advocated as a way to reduce the gender bias in politics.
+In 2008, women accounted for 18 percent of parliament members worldwide, and only thirteen countries had a female head of government.
+These gender disparities do not reflect legal restrictions in most cases—women can vote, support candidates, and run for office in almost every country.
+Rather, many suggest that in both high-income and low- and middle-income countries, women's access to public office is at least partially restricted by voter bias in favor of male politicians.
+Women's reservation policies (guaranteeing a certain number of seats for female candidates) are advocated as a way to reduce the gender bias in politics.
 While such reservations increase female participation in politics and often alter subsequent policy making, little is known of the impact of reservations on changing perceptions of female leaders and the future electoral success of women.